-The Federal Reserve's rate tightening during the first half of the fiscal year had an impact on the VIP 1-3 Year Bond Fund's fiscal year-to-date performance through December 31, 2018, which came in at 1.49% (before fees).
+The Federal Reserve's rate tightening during the first half of the fiscal year ended June 30, 2019, had an impact on the VIP 1-3 Year Bond Fund's fiscal year-to-date performance through December 31, 2018, which came in at 1.49% (before fees).
 Performance finished the fiscal year much stronger, with a total return of 4.04% (before fees), as the Federal Reserve was on hold and the 2-Year Treasury yield declined 75 basis points (0.75%) during the second half of the fiscal year.
+As of fiscal year-end 2019, the annualized return since inception was 1.34% compared to the benchmark's annual return of 1.23%.
+This interest rate environment affected the Trust's investment results for the fiscal years ended June 30, 2020 and 2019.